gulam101/CSS-Responsive-Website/README.md

 - Description:

-This problem isn't big but I could change the font size and and add an animation to it and I could also work on changing the image for it because it doesn't fit and it has an odd shadow box that just doesn't fit with the image.
+This problem isn't big but I could change the font size and add an animation to it and I could also work on changing the image for it because it doesn't fit and it has an odd shadow box that just doesn't fit with the image.

 - Improvement ID: Navbar Background Color

 - Description:

-I don't like the navbar background so I am going to change it to something else and maybe I might add in an animation so that it changes to another color when hovered over.
+I don't like the navbar background so I am going to change it to something else and maybe I might add in an animation so that it changes to another colour when hovered over.

 ### Resources: